7 Best Steps Of Growing Beans In Containers

 The drainage is just as critical as the pot size.
 Make sure there are at least three drainage holes in your pot.
 Beans want moist soil but don't enjoy it when it's too wet.

-Step 4: Sow As The Weather Warms
+4. Sow Bean Seeds As The Weather Warms

 Beans are warm-season plants, which means they must germinate in warm soil.
 They're also less resistant to frost and cold than other legumes like snap peas.